CALSTOCK FERRY

 About the Calstock Ferry

 The Calstock Ferry runs on the upper navigable reaches of the River Tamar, between the village pontoon at Calstock in Cornwall, and the landing stage at Ferry Farm, on the Devon side of the river.
-It links the Tamara Way, a coast-to-coast walking trail, where it crosses the river, below the impressive rail viaduct at Calstock.
-This avoids a long diversion for trail walkers, up to Bere Alston rail station, then a long wait for the occasional train!
+It links the Tamara Coast to Coast Way walking route where it crosses the river, below the impressive rail viaduct at Calstock.
+This avoids a long diversion for trail walkers, up to Bere Alston rail station.

-The ferry also runs daily trips on the river, depending on demand, either upstream towards Gunnislake, and the hidden steep valleys of the Tamar, or downstream towards the National Trust properties at Cotehele.
+The ferry also runs daily trips on the river, depending on demand, either upstream towards Gunnislake, and the hidden steep valleys of the Tamar, or downstream towards the National Trust’s Cotehele.
 These round-trips take about an hour, with the option to stop at Cotehele, or walk one way, then take the ferry for the return journey.

 The ferry also operates special trips, depending on the tide, to experience the river at dawn or dusk, or to explore and photograph the natural environment, and industrial heritage.
 The ferry can be chartered for special occasions, either for pleasure, or for research or commercial uses, for example, deliveries by water.